Where to Eat in Tamarindo

-Wok N Roll is a very good Asian restaurant, we recommend it.
-The owners are welcoming and service is always great.
+Wok N Roll is a good Asian restaurant, we recommend it.
+It’s very welcoming and service is always great.
 It is very worth the trip if you’re visiting from out of town.
 It’s a fantastic place to people-watch as they walk by on the street.
 Great place to celebrate a birthday or other event with friends.
 We’ve had almost everything on the menu and have never had a dud meal.
 The “build your own” woks are our kids favorite meal in Tamarindo.
 For me (Matt) – number one meal is the Bibimbop.
 OMG.

 Sharky’s is the quintessential sports bar.
 Great “Bar” food, perfect for watching football, soccer, hockey or any other live sporting event.
 Decent prices on beer, good service, and a fun energetic environment.
 One of our go-to places to watch the Broncos play football during the Fall months.